Landi29/P8/meetingNotes/Supervisor meeting 080420.md

 * It should release the memory from one iteration to another which our code does not which is where the problem might be.
 * It sounds like that their code doesn't release the memory it uses.
 It sounds like the library we are using a bit screwed.

-* Node2vec has 2 parameter, alpha and beta, there should be a setting where they become a uniform.
+* Node2vec has 2 parameters, alpha and beta, there should be a setting where they become a uniform.
 We should try that setting.
 It should make our transition probabilities uniform and save on space.

 * We could devide our random walk up on smaller graphs and feed the list of walks to the embedder.
   * The collection of random walks should be as similar to the random walks we would have gotten in the full graphs.
   * The alpha and beta parameters determine how the random walks look like.
 There are settings that make the random walks more local and setting that make them more exploratory.